aryanmaq/how-to-testing/FAQs.md

    - With the Free Plan, platform fees are not charged; however, Azure infrastructure costs are borne by the user
 - **Pro Plan:** No limit on number of users ($1500/month + Azure infra cost)

-*Note: Free support and upgrades are available in both the plans.*
+*Note: Free support is available in both the plans.*

 **Where can I purchase LoadFAST?**

 You can purchase LoadFAST from the [Microsoft Azure Marketplace](https://azuremarketplace.microsoft.com/en-us/marketplace/apps/maqsoftware.powerbiloadanalyzer?tab=PlansAndPrice).

 **How will I be billed for my subscription?**

 Your subscription charges will appear on your monthly Azure invoice.

 **Can I change my plan after purchase?**

 Yes, you can upgrade or downgrade your plan at any time through the Azure portal.

+**How do I upgrade to the Pro plan?**

+To upgrade to the Pro plan, redeploy the application and select "Pro" when prompted in the Azure Marketplace.
+For detailed, step-by-step instructions, please refer to the official [deployment guide](https://maqsoftware.gitbook.io/loadfast-technical-documentation/setting-up/deploy/deploy-automatically-via-azure-marketplace).
+When selecting a plan, choose "Pro"; the remaining steps are the same as the initial deployment.

 ## Set Up Details